Assignment of Professional Development for Non-licensed Personnel

 English Language Arts

-The Science of Reading Part 01: The Right to Read Act
+The Science of Reading Part 13: Using Graphic Organizers to Support Comprehension

-The 15.5-hour Science of Reading learning path begins with this course, The Right to Read Act, which was recorded at The Butler Center for Arkansas Studies on February 6, 2018.
+Using Graphic Organizers to Support Comprehension is the thirteenth course in the 15.5-hour Science of Reading learning path.
+It was recorded on October 7, 2019 at the Faulkner County Library in Conway, Arkansas.
 This series was developed to help Arkansas educators meet the requirements in the Right to Read Act (Act 1063 of 2017).

 LEADS None